Brave 10: Manga

+The initial BRAVE10 manga run lasted for four years, from 2006 to 2010.
+A total of 8 volumes were released, which adds up to 47 chapters.

+In 2011, Brave 10 S or Brave 10 Spiral (ブレイブ・テン・スパイラル) was released and sold as a continuation of the original series.
+9 volumes were published with a similar chapter count to its predecessor, counting up to 48 total.

 Anime

 On November 15, 2011, an anime adaptation was announced its official YouTube channel.
 The series was produced by TMS Entertainment and directed by Kiyoko Sayama.
 Mamiko Ikeda is in charge of the scripts, Yukiko Ban designed the characters, and Seikou Nagaoka composed the music.
 The anime premiered on Tokyo MX from January 8 to March 27, 2012.
 The anime is licensed by Crunchyroll for streaming outside of Asia.
 On January 5, 2012, NIS America announced that it had acquired the home video rights to the Brave 10 television anime series and released it on DVD on October 8, 2013.
 Discotek Media released the series on Blu-ray on February 23, 2021.